Portland HVAC Specialists Share 5 Steps to a Healthier Home

 Step 2: Know what’s in the air you breathe.

-Many homes in Vancouver and the Portland-metro area have issues with Radon, which can be leading cause of lung cancer.
+Many homes in the Portland-metro area have issues with Radon, which can be leading cause of lung cancer.
 Radon rises up from the ground under your home and this radioactive gas can infiltrate it quite easily.
 Once again, the solution here can be accurately identified with an inexpensive testing kit.
 You can also get a more comprehensive assessment from a qualified professional.

 Step 3: Reduce the use of chemical-based cleaners.